Contact Us

 The Medical Heritage Center provides an avenue and environment for scholars to publish works on topics of historical medical significance.
 The Center helps secure funding for publications, conducts hands-on research, provides opportunities for guest articles to appear in Center publications, and serves as a launching pad for newly published works.

+The George W. Paulson, MD, Scholar-in-Residence Program allows a scholar to reside within the MHC to use its resources in order to research and publish in health sciences history.

 The Medical Heritage Center (MHC) established a Scholars-in-Residence program in 1998.
-The program allows a scholar to spend up to a year within the MHC to use its resources in order to research and publish in health sciences history.

 The George W. Paulson, MD, Scholar-in-Residence Program honors the memory of George W. Paulson, MD — long-time MHC scholar, founding MHC member, and extraordinary physician and local historian.

 Honoring the Past and Leading for the Future: The History of The Ohio State University Department of Surgery